larrycorsini/auto-annotated-portfolio/content/pages/projects/project-three.md

 date: '2025-02-01'
 client: Self-Hosted Media Server Deployment
 description: >-
-  Deployed a Jellyfin media server in a Docker container, configuring networking and port forwarding for secure remote access.
-Automated media organization and metadata retrieval for an enhanced user experience.
+  In this project, I deployed a Jellyfin media server within Proxmox VE to manage and stream personal media securely.
+Instead of relying on third-party services, I created a self-hosted solution that allows for full control over content organization, privacy, and streaming quality.
+The deployment was done within a virtualized environment for enhanced flexibility and scalability.
 featuredImage:
   type: ImageBlock
   url: >-